Tom-Draper/Roulette-Simulator/README.md

 **[chip] [placement] ([flag] ([flagValue]) [flag] ([flagValue])...)**

 Examples:
+- "1 e -s 100 -d 60" = £1 on even, spin 100 times, double wager after each loss stop and reset to £1 after bet reaches above £60.
 - "0.5 b -d -s 50"   =   50p on black, double wager after each loss, spin 50 times.
 - "5 3rd12 -s 100 -l 5000"   =   £5 on the 3rd set of 12 and spin 100 times, repeat this command 5000 times.